SummaryRead the full fact sheet

 The primary test is a blood test for hCG, but sometimes the 24-hour collection of urine can be used to measure hCG levels.

 If the hCG level does not fall or continues to rise, or if further tests such as x-rays and scans show that spread has occurred and you are diagnosed with persistent GTD, you will need chemotherapy.

 It is important to strictly avoid pregnancy until your hCG level has returned to normal, because a normal pregnancy will produce hCG and make the monitoring blood tests ineffective.

 If you need chemotherapy, avoid becoming pregnant for the first year after completion of the treatment so that your hCG blood tests are effective, and to avoid harm to your developing baby.

-Queensland also has a state registry but in other states in Australia, care is usually provided by a specialist gynaecologist.
+but in other states in Australia, care is usually provided by a specialist gynaecologist.